VeikkaK/StudiesApp/README.md

-This is a REST service for managing person data.
-This concerns the registration of students and adding them to courses.
+My Spring application for managing person data.
+It's about registration of students and adding them to courses.

 Main features: